Bug report #6809

 Is it possible to have 1.9 adjust the project file (set a stretch) or in some way flag affected files while opening previous version projects?

-#2 Updated by ramon . over 7 years ago
+#2 Updated by ramon . almost 9 years ago

 Ok.
 Fair (and expected) comments.